Rebuild Wheel Cylinders

 Before trying to remove, spray the mounting bolts and brake line fittings with WD-40 or similar penetrant.
 Let it soak so it has time to work.
 The longer you let is soak the better it works.
 Sliding a drip tray or piece of cardboard underneath will catch any overflow and brake fluid.

 Flare nut wrenches, also called line wrenches, were designed to remove steel brake lines and other hydraulic fittings.
-A standard wrench will work, but you stand a chance of stripping the fitting.
+A standard wrench may work, but you stand a chance of stripping the fitting.

 After loosening, but before taking the fitting off, remove the two mounting bolts that hold the cylinder in place.
 Then unthread the fitting by hand and remove the wheel cylinder.
 This is a precautionary measure to prevent damaging the steel lines.